How the eye regulates your body clock: Ri Christmas Advent Calendar 2013 Chromosome 10

 These receptors are different to the rods and cones that help us see, and his team discovered that they use a pigment called melanopsin to detect changes in daylength – the crucial mechanism by which our biological clocks are regulated.
 This, in turn, affects aspects of our daily lives from our moods to when we eat and how we sleep.

-For more information, read a Innovators 2012 part two - Russell Foster on his winning BBSRC's Social Innovator of the year 2012 where he expands upon the impacts of his discovery.
+For more information, read a Q&A with Foster on his winning BBSRC's Social Innovator of the year 2012 where he expands upon the impacts of his discovery.
 An earlier feature article also has more on Foster's BBSRC-funded work, as do his articles in the press.

 BBSRC-funded scientists also feature in other Ri videos in the series, such as Dr Fatmia Santos of the Babraham Institute in Chromosome 11.
 Watch the full series of Ri Advent Calendar chromosome videos.

-The famous Royal Institution Christmas Lectures in 20103 will feature BBSRC-funded biologist BBSRC supports Christmas Lectures, who will deliver a three-part series for entitled 'Life Fantastic' in early December, exploring the frontiers of developmental biology and the remarkable transformation of a single cell into a complex organism.
+The famous Royal Institution Christmas Lectures in 20103 will feature BBSRC-funded biologist Alison Woollard, who will deliver a three-part series for entitled 'Life Fantastic' in early December, exploring the frontiers of developmental biology and the remarkable transformation of a single cell into a complex organism.

-You can watch more videos on BBSRC YouTube channel.
+You can watch more videos on the BBSRC YouTube channel.

 Tags: ageing human health University of Oxford video feature